-- If documents are being sent to us in a single pdf file, please use tabs or bookmarks to separate the documents into different sections for each stage of the procedures if you can.
+- If you are sending documents in a single PDF file, please use tabs or bookmarks to separate the documents into different sections for each stage of the procedures if you can.

-- If documents are being sent in separate pdfs, they should be clearly named eg section 1 – Appeal document, section 2 – Regulations and handbooks.
+- If you are sending documents in separate PDFs, they should be clearly named eg section 1 – Appeal document, section 2 – Regulations and handbooks.

 - Each section should be organised chronologically if possible.

 - Avoid unnecessary duplication.
 If the same documents were considered at different stages of the provider’s internal procedures, you only need to send them to us once.
 But please make it clear in the contents page or index when the documents were considered.
 Please also avoid sending duplicates of the same chain of email messages.
 This can make case files very large and make it more difficult to find key information.

 - If you are sending the information to us via the MyOIA portal or by email, please keep the attachment size under 25MB.

 Please send information to us in an accessible format.
 We expect the information to be sent electronically rather than in hard copy.